sevensense-robotics/core_research_manual/pages/maximize_network_performance.md

 This setting does also not persist across reboots and needs to be configured in the network manager or a startup script.

-## Alphasense Core configuration
+## Core Research configuration

-Three driver configuration parameters influence the network performance of the Alphasense Core `pixels_per_packet`, `image_socket_receive_buffer_size_mb`, and `peak_bandwidth_limit_mbps`.
+Three driver configuration parameters influence the network performance of the Core Research `pixels_per_packet`, `image_socket_receive_buffer_size_mb`, and `peak_bandwidth_limit_mbps`.
 See [Sensor settings](/pages/sensor_settings.md) for instructions on how to supply the driver with these parameters.